fugro-oss/LASDatasets.jl/docs/src/interface.md

 ```

 ## Reading
 To read the entire contents of a *LAS* or *LAZ* file, you can use the `load_las` function.
-This returns a `LasDataset` with all the properties listed above.
+This returns a `LASDataset` with all the properties listed above.
 You also have the option of only loading certain point fields.

 ```julia
 # read the full dataset